FridaLuz22/FridaLuz22/readme.md

 ## Hi there 👋

-I'm from Perú :rocket: ,studying Computer and Systems Engineering in the [University](https://portal.unas.edu.pe).
-I am learning <br>
+I'm from Perú :rocket:
-web development in an autodidact way.<br>
 I enjoy learn new skills and sharing what I know to those who need it.<br>

-* 🌱 I'm currently learning ReactJS
-* 🌱 I started to solve challenges in Codewars.
 * 💬 Ask me anything you want, I like to talk.
-* 📫 How to reach me: fridaluzf14@gmail.com
+* 📫 How to reach me: fridafernandezdo@gmail.com

 ###  :busts_in_silhouette: Social Media
 [![Linkedin Badge](https://img.shields.io/badge/-FridaLuz22-00599C?style=flat-square&logo=Linkedin&logoColor=white&link)](https://www.linkedin.com/in/fridaluz22/) &nbsp;&nbsp;